-Amboli Ghat is a small part of the lush green Western Ghats that is a bio-diversity hotspot of India and the world.
+Amboli Ghat is a small part of the lush green Western Ghats that is a biodiversity hotspot of India and the world.
 However, during monsoons, the way they come alive and mesmerize anyone passing through is seen to be believed.
-We had a brief rendezvous with Amboli ghat last year while we were on our way to explore Kaas Plateau and Satara.
+We had a brief rendezvous with the ghat section last year while we were on our way to explore Kaas Plateau and Satara.
 We knew we would be coming back and this year we made a special trip to enjoy the Kingdom of Waterfalls at Amboli Ghat.

-Amboli Ghat Waterfalls.
+Amboli Ghat Waterfalls, Maharashtra

-Only about 90 km’s from Panjim, where we live, it is an easy destination to drive to.
+Only about 90 km from Panjim, where we live, it is an easy destination to drive to.
 We stopped at Sawantwadi for a quick breakfast.
-And stopped at a few seasonal rivers while sipping hot tea before we met the easy incline of Western Ghats.
+And stopped at a few seasonal rivers while sipping hot tea before we met the easy incline of the Western Ghats.
 The greenery and the valleys slowly start making an appearance and so do the monkeys in big groups.

 As soon as we spotted the first waterfall, we stopped to have a closer look, to click pictures.
 To breathe in the fresh air and to soak in the green surroundings.
 Thanks to our earlier trip we knew that from here till the ‘Bada Dabdaba’ or the big waterfall there are a series of big and small waterfalls.
 So we decided to walk this stretch.
 We passed through streams of water eager to go down and meet a river.
 The rivers that we had earlier met and were eager to meet the sea.
-The sea that was eager to impregnate the clouds and clouds that would bring smiles to our fields.
+The sea was eager to impregnate the clouds and clouds that would bring smiles to our fields.
 And our faces when they come back as these waterfalls.

-Take a Walk along to Explore the Amboli Ghat.
+Take a Walk along to Explore the Amboli Ghat

 The falls go through the roads and fall into the deep valley.
 From certain vantage points, you can see multiple falls falling from steep cliffs.
 At other points, they are hidden behind the trees and only make their presence felt with their gushing sound.
-At one place they were like an artificial wall with tiny pink flowers coming out of it.
+In one place they were like an artificial wall with tiny pink flowers coming out of it.
 It felt like a natural watering mechanism for this vertical garden.
-Tall mountains carrying streams of water on one side and deep valleys receiving this water on the other side.
+Tall mountains carry streams of water on one side and deep valleys receiving this water on the other side.

-Try Mouth Watering Snacks by the Falls.
+Try Mouth Watering Snacks by the Falls

-Nangar Tas Waterfalls at Amboli Ghat.
+Nangar Tas Waterfalls at Amboli Ghat

-Video of Nangar Tas Waterfalls.
+Video of Nangar Tas Waterfalls